-Chapter Previews
+Chapter Preview

-Read some of the early chapters of the Quantum Gate.
+Read the Preface of the Quantum Gate.

 Preface